Financial coaching offered through pediatricians offices could improve infant health

 HUANG: Schickedanz and his team started the experiment in 2018.
 They recruited 80 families with new babies.
 Half were paired with financial coaches, and the other half got regular care.
 The difference showed up quickly.
 A new paper published in the journal Pediatrics finds the families with financial coaches came to more of their babies preventive care visits and missed fewer vaccinations in the first six months.

-HUANG: The families of financial coaches also increased their average monthly income by over $1,700, and they saved more money than those without.
-Dr. Tumaini Coker, a researcher at the University of Washington, says the study adds to existing research that shows that non-medical staff, like social workers, can add value to health care.
+HUANG: The families with financial coaches also increased their average monthly income by over $1,700, and they saved more money than those without.
+Dr. Tumaini Coker, a researcher at the University of Washington, says the study adds to existing research that shows that nonmedical staff like social workers can add value to health care.

 TUMAINI COKER: When you expand the team who's providing care for families in early childhood, you can make the well child care experience more meaningful.
 And when people find things more meaningful, they come.

-C QUITCO: To be honest with you, we've actually graduated twice.
-But we insisted on staying with them because there are so much resources and help that we get from them that it's so hard to leave.
+C QUITCO: To be honest with you, we've actually graduated twice, but we insisted on staying with them because there's so much resources and help that we get from them that it's so hard to leave.

 C QUITCO: A lot of the stress levels have practically depleted to nothing.